dowlinglab/hfcs-fffit/README.rst

 scripts (e.g., ``hfcs-fffit/analysis/r32-vle-iter1``).
 The ``analysis.py``
 and ``evaluate-gps.py`` perform basic analysis and create figures evaluating the performance of the GP models.
-The ``id-new-samples.py`` loads a Latin Hypercube with 1e6 prospective parameter sets, and identifies the top-performing parameter sets which will be evaluated with molecular simulations during the subsequent iteration.
+The ``id-new-samples.py`` loads a Latin hypercube with 1e6 prospective parameter sets, and identifies the top-performing parameter sets which will be evaluated with molecular simulations during the subsequent iteration.
 For example, the parameter sets to be used for the second VLE iteration are saved to ``hfcs-fffit/analysis/csv/r32-vle-iter2-params.csv``.